Follow TV Tropes

 • Le Parkour: All three kids are parkouring experts, and Holly and Savitri use the skill to their advantage in trailing Wiry.

 • Medium Blending: The story is told mainly in prose, with comic book pages for Holly's visions and nightmares.
+As Holly's mental state worsens, the comic book pages appear more frequently in her chapters.
+Savitri's chapters are told entirely in prose.

 • Mental Health Recovery Arc: The book follows Holly's increasingly fantastic attempts to do this by saving Corey, and Savitri's confused attempt to help and stick with her friend.
-It isn't until the last fourth that she's able to properly grieve after being hospitalized, and Savitri realizes the best things she can do for her own health is to let Holly go.
+It isn't until the last fourth that she's able to properly grieve after being hospitalized, and Savitri realizes the best thing she can do for her own health is to let Holly go.

 • Nice Job Breaking It, Hero: Savitri and Holly trying to bring Wiry in on their own results in much worry for their families and Wiry knowing how to track them down.